 • Immigrants applying for Lawful Permanent Residence (Green Card) through a family-based petition.

-• Lawful Permanent Residents who leave the U.S. for 6 months or more at one time and seek to re-enter.
+• Lawful Permanent Residents who leave the U.S. for more than 6 months and seek to reenter.

 Which Public Benefits are included in the Public Charge Rule?